Vincit/lunch-assistant/README.md

 ## Scheduling

 Workdays at 10:30 am.
+Currently not taking daylight saving time into account, so need to update twice a year or find out how to detect DST.

 ## Hosting

-As Azure Function App called `lunch-premium`.
-We had to use Premium plan to make integration to OpenAI Playground working.
+As Azure Function App called `lunch-basic`.
+It is running in Basic App Service Plan.
+Cheaper consumption plan does not allow VNET, which in turn is needed for OpenAI access.

 Manual trigger by HTTP GET: http://lunch-premium.azurewebsites.net/api/slack